Şehzade Mehmed Ertuğrul | |

 Religion: | Sunni Islam |

-Şehzade Mehmed Ertuğrul Efendi (Turkish, Ottoman (1500-1928);: شہزادہ محمد ارطغرل; 5 November 1912 - 2 July 1944) was an Ottoman prince, the only son of Sultan Mehmed VI and his second consort Müveddet Kadın.
-He was the last child of Mehmed and his only son.
+Şehzade Mehmed Ertuğrul Efendi (ota|شهزاده محمد ارطغرل; 5 November 1912 - 2 July 1944) was an Ottoman prince, the last child and only son of Sultan Mehmed VI, the last sultan of the Ottoman Empire.
+His mother was Mehmed's second consort Müveddet Kadın.

 Şehzade Mehmed Ertuğrul was born on 5 November 1912 in his father's mansion in Çengelköy.
 His father was Mehmed VI, son of Abdulmejid I and Gülistu Kadın.[1]
 His mother was Müveddet Kadın, daughter of Kato Davut Çıhcı and Ayşe Hanım.[2]
 He was the only son and fourth and last child born to his father and the only child of his mother.[1]
 Ertuğrul was educated privately.
 His tutor was Kaymakam Emin Bey, who taught literature in the imperial school.[3]

-When his father left Turkey on 17 November 1922, he only took Ertuğul with him, and a small number of Palace officials with him.[4]
+When his father left Turkey on 17 November 1922, he only took Ertuğrul with him, and a small number of Palace officials with him.[4]
 [5] The other members of the family, including his mother, later joined them in Sanremo in 1924.
 He and his mother were assigned one floor in his father's villa.
 After his father's death in 1926, Ertuğrul, who was then fourteen years old, left his mother, and went to live with elder half-sister, Sabiha Sultan.

 His mother meanwhile went to Egypt, married a Turk there, and then taking the advantage of the law allowing the widows of the sultans to return to Turkey, moved back to Istanbul, and settled in the mansion in Çengelköy, which she jointly owned.
 Ertuğrul always refused to accept his mother's second marriage, and never saw her again.
 He was then enrolled in a boarding school in Grasse, where he studied for several years.

 Ertuğrul died at the age of thirty-one at Cairo, Egypt on 2 July 1944.
 He had fallen sick during a tennis match, and died few hours later of an unidentified illness.
-He was buried in the mausoleum of Abbas Hilmi Pasha, Cairo.
+He was buried in the mausoleum of Abbas Hilmi Pasa, Cairo.
 His death devastated his mother, who fell into depression and never recovered.[1]